JANNATHA-MANISH/AUTO-SEARCH-METRICS/README.md

 - Make sure you have **PostgreSQL** or another relational database set up with a table (`search_clicks`) that contains the search data.
 - You can modify the pipeline logic to suit your exact use case (e.g., change thresholds for low-performance queries).
 - This project can be further extended to include more metrics or integrate with other services.
+- **Supabase** is recommended for handling the database and executing SQL commands as it integrates seamlessly with Python using `psycopg2`.
+For setup details, visit [Supabase Documentation](https://supabase.com/docs/guides).

 ---